jinhong-/jin.ministry-of.tech/docs/_posts/2025-06-25-ev-charging-lot.md

 The beauty is in its simplicity — we’re not reinventing the charger.
 We're just making sure people use it responsibly.

 PS: I don't claim to be an expert in any of these.
 This is just a simple thought experiment on how this challenge can be solved.
-The ideas are my own, though i cannot claim that this does not already exist, and isn't already patented/protected somehow.
+Ideas are my own, though i cannot claim that this does not already exist, and isn't already patented/protected somehow.
 And of course I used ChatGPT to brainstorm and to also help me write this